Kenworthe/MARTA-tracker/README.md

    * Resolved this error by building a "proxy" route in our Express server, which does the calling to MARTA rails server-side, then passes the data to Angular when Angular calls our "proxy" route.
 * Also ran into a wall when we were trying to get User data from Express to Angular.
    * Resolved this by creating a "user route" which is essentially a custom API endpoint which authenticates and sends user info as a res.json.

+* **IMPORTANT** If you want to fork and test this repo, you will need to add the following files in order to access MARTA Rails API:

+              // in project directory:
+              touch secret.js
+              open secret.js

+              // then add:
+              var secret = {
+                API_KEY : //add your Marta Realtime Rails API key here.
+              }

+              module.exports = secret